khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

 So the statistical performance of this approach is better than alternative methods.
 -->

-# Progressive multiple sequence alignment (MSA) ...
+# Progressive multiple sequence alignment

 #
 <!-- _paginate: hold -->